 Whether you are planning a big holiday meal or just serving a special Sunday supper, we've got you covered with all the sides you love with a classic turkey dinner, including my favorite turkey gravy.
 Be sure to check out our collection of the Best Thanksgiving Recipes to see them all!

-We’re talking eyes-rolling-back-in-your-head type good.
+We're talking eyes-rolling-back-in-your-head type good.
 More succulent, tender bites of meat whether you prefer light or dark meat.
 And of course crispier skin with better flavoring.
-This brine works like a charm and we absolutely swear by it when it comes to making the best turkey ever!
+This brine works like a charm and we absolutely swear by it when it comes to making the best turkey ever for your Thanksgiving dinner!

-Best of all, it takes just minutes to prepare the brine!
+Best of all, it takes just minutes to prepare this Thanksgiving turkey brine recipe!
 Then your turkey sits in its briny bath for 12-24 hours until you are ready to pull it out and cook it.
 In the meantime, you can work on other make-ahead items on your Thanksgiving menu so there is less to do on the big day!

 There is plenty of debate about how much of a difference this makes and you can get sucked down the rabbit hole of reading about brining techniques for hours, but I can say from much testing and experimenting that it's well worth the minimal effort to brine your turkey.

 One caution: Do NOT brine a turkey labeled as kosher.
 A kosher turkey already has a higher salt content and has essentially already undergone a process similar to brining.
 So if you brine a kosher turkey, it's going to end up being way too salty.